Why do sequels suck? Why does it drive us crazy? My study shows examples of what makes sequels bomb and asks why movie-makers become so lazy.

 (iii) cool music – what happened?
 The first Guardians movie revolved around a precious mix tape, Star-Lord’s only relic of an idyllic childhood, with some great music on it.
 The trailers of Guardians 2 also feature fine tracks – Blue Suede’s “Hooked on a Feeling” and “Fox on the Run” by The Sweet – neither of which is in the movie.
 Although Guardians 2 has a couple of decent songs, most of the key moments, including the twelve-and-a-half-hour discussion between Star-Lord and his dad, are accompanied by boilerplate orchestral incidental music.

-(iv) balance: to create suspense, a story must feature a blood-curdling threat to the hero.
+(iv) balance: to create suspense, a story must feature a spine-chilling threat to the hero.
 But all the villains in in Guardians 2 have attended the Star Wars Stormtroopers’ School of Sharp-Shooting (cf this excellent BBC analysis of why a billion-strong army of Stormtroopers might not be much of a fighting force).
 By contrast, the Guardians are consistently able to vaporise any number of enemies with previously untrailed new weapons or powers.
 This also vaporises the dramatic tension and activates the dreaded yawn-o-matic;

 (v) related to this, the body count is too high, and too graphic.
 I don’t want to seem prudish here.
 We don’t mind seeing those pitiful Star Wars stormtroopers cut down, or indeed, vaporised in their presumed millions when their planet-sized but comically vulnerable Death Star explodes in movie after movie, as it’s all pretty cartoonish.
 In Guardians 2, by contrast, the henchmen of the much-mocked Taserface are individually skewered by a magic arrow, helplessly, one after the other; and then depicted falling like rain from the sky.
 I felt sorry for them and mildly queasy, as in Kingsman’s much debated church massacre scene.